 - learn about the non-profit sector, public policy, and electoral politics and career paths in these areas

-Fellows are not paid but they receive a first-class political education, grow a network of friends and compatriots, can request recommendation letters for college or graduate school upon completion and get a free lunch most days of the week (and sometimes dinner!).
-Scholarships are made available for young people who cannot otherwise participate.
+Fellows are paid a stipend.
+More details about the stipend can be obtained by applying and emailing firstname.lastname@example.org.
+Fellows also receive a first-class political education, grow a network of friends and compatriots, can request recommendation letters for college or graduate school upon completion and free lunch at some events.

 Sound exciting?
 The political experience you’ve been looking for?
-Apply now!
+Read more here!